 “If the fluid sits around, that’s when viruses and bacteria grow, which eventually leads to an infection,” explains Dr. Steven Goudy, a pediatric ENT (ear, nose, and throat doctor) and founder of Dr. Noze Best.
 “You may not be able to avoid every ear infection, but one of the very best things you can do for them when they have a cold to prevent ear infection is to keep their nose and eustachian tube clear of drainage.
 You can do this with gentle saline drops and using a safe and effective aspirator.”

-Ear infections are often self-limiting if they are viral in nature, and your child may just have a low-grade fever and some irritability.
+Ear infections in children are often self-limiting if they are viral in nature, and your child may just have a low-grade fever and some irritability.
 However, they can be serious, particularly in young babies or with high fevers.
 Always call your doctor if you suspect an ear infection and, in particular, if your child is experiencing:

 - A persistent cold